influxdata/docs-v2/content/kapacitor/v1.6/event_handlers/kafka.md

 Path to certificate private key file.

 #### insecure-skip-verify
-Use SSL but skip chain and host verification _(required if using a self-signed certificate)_.
+Use SSL but skip chain and host verification.
+_(Required if using a self-signed certificate.)_

 ## Options
 The following Kafka event handler options can be set in a